bokveizen/topology-edge-weight-interplay/README.md

 - Why the number of common neighbors?
 Computing the Pearson correlation coefficient between the binary indicators of repetition (weight > 1) and the sequence of each edge-metric
 - Observation 1: adjacency and strongness.
 Computing the fractions of adjacent pairs and strong edges within each group of pairs/edges sharing c CNs for each number c of CNs and plotting the figures
 - Observation 2: the fractions of strong edges.
 Computing the fraction of strong edges within each group of edges sharing c CNs for each number c of CNs and plotting the figures
 - Observation 3: a power law across layers.
-Computing the fractions of strong edges of the edges those without CNs and those of all edges for different layers and plotting the figures
+Computing the fractions of strong edges of the edges without CNs and those of all edges for different layers and plotting the figures

 ### 2. algorithms experiments
 In this part, we implement the proposed method and the baseline methods,